 Revenue is measured as the amount of consideration the Company expects to receive in exchange for transferring goods.
 The amount of revenue recognized is based on the transaction price, which represents the invoiced amount, net of discounts, administrative fees and sales rebates, where applicable.
 The Company provides a standard 30-day unconditional right of return period.
 The Company establishes estimated provisions for returns at the time of sale based on historical experience.
-Historically, the actual product returns have been immaterial to the Company's condensed consolidated financial statements.
+Historically, the actual product returns have been insignificant to the Company's condensed consolidated financial statements.

-As of March 31, 2024 and December 31, 2023, the Company recorded \$1.0 million and \$1.2 million, respectively, of unbilled receivables, which are included in accounts receivable, net, in the accompanying condensed consolidated balance sheets.
+As of June 30, 2024 and December 31, 2023, the Company recorded \$0.9 million and \$1.2 million, respectively, of unbilled receivables, and \$1.9 million and \$1.3 million, respectively, of allowance for credit losses, which are included in accounts receivable, net, in the accompanying condensed consolidated balance sheets.

 The Company disaggregates revenue between Venous Thromboembolism ("VTE") and Emerging Therapies.
-VTE comprises revenue from the sale of the Company's ClotTriever and FlowTriever systems.
-Emerging Therapies comprises revenues from the sale of the Company's solutions addressing chronic venous disease, CLTI, small vessel thrombosis and arterial thromboembolism.
+VTE comprises revenue from the sale of the Company's solutions addressing deep vein thrombosis and pulmonary embolism.
+Emerging Therapies comprises revenue from the sale of the Company's solutions addressing chronic venous disease, CLTI, acute limb ischemia and dialysis access management.
 Revenue from VTE and Emerging Therapies is as follows (in thousands):